webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

      - group: www-data
      - mode: 440

 Notice that this directive manages only a single file, which is at ''/srv/salt/code/docs/Settings.php''.
-Since it is included in docs_current, it'll automatically get deployed with docs_current.
+Since it is included in ''docs_current'', it'll automatically get deployed with ''docs_current''.
 It can also be deployed separately, though, since it's a standalone state.